 Long popular in France and Italy, the leaves of arugula provide a spicy zap when added to a salad.
 This is the same plant sold in cellophane bags in the grocery store and usually labelled ‘baby arugula.’
-However, we think that by growing arugula yourself, you’ll experience much more (and better) flavor.
+However, we think that by growing arugula yourself, you’ll experience much more (and better) flavour.
 You decide!
 You can also saute or steam the leaves like spinach or other leafy greens.
 Plants look a little like dandelions, but are bigger and more open.
 Leaves grow best in cool weather.
 Leafy plants grow 6 to 12 inches tall while in the harvest stage.

 Soil, Planting, and Care

-When flowering begins in late spring or early summer, the flavor becomes more intense.
+When flowering begins in late spring or early summer, the flavour becomes more intense.
 At some point it may be stronger than you like, which means its time to take it out and wait for the next cool season to plant (early spring or fall).

 Harvest and Storage